RyuuXS/Reforestation/README.md

-## What’s the advantage of living in Switzerland?
-Well, the flag is a big plus.
+## Why did the half blind man fall in the well?
+Because he couldn't see that well!